Tock Kernel Policies

 First, we need to allow all apps to run, even if they don't pass the credential check.
 Doing that is actually quite simple.
 We just need to modify the credential checker we are using to not require credentials.

-In tock/kernel/src/process_checker/basic.rs, modify the require_credentials() function to not require credentials:
+In tock/capsules/system/src/process_checker/basic.rs, modify the require_credentials() function to not require credentials:

 #![allow(unused)]